aminnausin/cedar-ui/apps/www/src/content/docs/components/input.md

 ---
-title: Date Picker
+title: Text Input
-description: A date picker element that can be used to select a date.
+description: Displays a form input field or a component that looks like an input field.
 source: apps/www/src/registry/cedar-ui/input
 ---